pyOpenSci/pyopensci.github.io/_pages/about-peer-review.md

   overlay_image: images/header.jpg
   overlay_filter: 0.6
 intro:
-  - excerpt: "Our open peer review process supports scientists getting credit and recognition for the work invested in developing scientific Python tools.
-It also supports scientists finding vetted and maintained software to drive their open science workflows."
+Our open peer review process facilitates scientists getting credit and recognition for the work they've invested in developing scientific Python tools.
+The peer review process also supports scientists in finding vetted and maintained software, which drives their open science workflows.
 scientists:
   - image_path: images/pyopensci-people-at-computer.jpg
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."